 What is ISO Compliance?

 ISO compliance may be the simplest way of ensuring that a company is working according to its mandated regulations.
 Many companies adopt and implement a management system standard and use it to both manage risk and drive continuous improvement.
-The organization must commit to meeting requirements and achieving regulatory compliance through internal audits as an integral part of their overall management system.
+The organization must commit to meeting requirements and achieving regulatory compliance through internal audits as an integral part of its overall management system.
 When taking this route, the organization does not put into place any specific standards mandating them to undergo an external audit.
 A company can implement the standard and simply claim to be compliant.

 However, objectively, and without the proper steps, the company may actually not have achieved proper compliance that would spare them from penalties and fines.
 If a customer, at some point, requests proof of compliance in meeting certain standards, and the company is unable to provide certified proof, auditing may be necessary.

-This type of scenario is time-consuming, expensive and burdensome for companies with multiple customers seeking their own audits.
+This type of scenario is time-consuming, expensive, and burdensome for companies with multiple customers seeking their own audits.
 It can also be damaging for the company’s reputation; failure to provide a certified audit may give the impression of having something to hide.
 Further, not performing audits inconveniences customers by requiring them to ask for something that it would be easier to do once, so they could simply turn over a certified audit upon request.

 For the company’s benefit, there are several reasons to perform compliance-related duties like audits, which primarily focus on protecting their customers, their stakeholders, and their own brand.